Imagine There are No Countries

 So now we have that settled.
-Basically here is what we’re looking at:
+Here is what we’re looking at:

--193 nations, each with one voting member, that are a part of the lottery
+– 193 nations, each with one voting member that is a part of the lottery

-*They would be in charge of hiring and bringing on the necessary people to make this lottery completely feasible in every country
+*They would be in charge of hiring and bringing on the necessary people to make this lottery entirely feasible in every country

 So How Does This World Lottery Look?

 Well, now that we have the governmental body figured out, let’s take a look at exactly how the lottery would look for lottery players.
-Basically, players would have the ability to play any and every lottery game available from anywhere in the world.
+Players would have the ability to play any and every lottery game available from anywhere in the world.

-There would be quite a bit to iron out as far as exactly what the payouts and structure would be but right now I just want to lay the basis for the two games that would be taking place.
-It would be agreed upon by all participating countries and states that the major jackpot lottery and the daily game would be tax free from the countries and states themselves, meaning the only taxes would be from the world lottery governmental body.
+There would be quite a bit to iron out as far as exactly what the payouts and structure would be, but right now I want to lay the basis for the two games that would be taking place.
+It would be agreed upon by all participating countries and states that the significant jackpot lottery and the daily game would be tax-free from the countries and states themselves, meaning the only taxes would be from the world lottery governmental body.

 So another simple breakdown of what we’re looking at here:

 – Players can play any lottery game in the world so long as the state or country agrees to allow other players to enter it